CircleCI’s self-hosted runner FAQs

 | Using the checkout step will require access to your VCS provider.
 Using the cache, workspace or artifact features will require outbound HTTPS connections to |

-How do caching, workspaces, and artifacts work with CircleCI self-hosted runners?
+How do caching, workspaces, and artifacts work with CircleCI’s self-hosted runners?

 Caches, workspaces, and artifacts are methods you can implement to help persist data between jobs, and speed up builds.
-Caches, workspaces, and artifacts will be stored in the AWS us-east-1 region of S3.
-If your self-hosted runners are not in this region, then you may see reduced performance.
+All three features are compatible with self-hosted runners.

 Find out more about these concepts below: